Commonwealth of Australia

 Australia is divided into 6 states: New South Wales, Victoria, Queensland, South Australia, Western Australia and Tasmania and 2 territories; the Australian Capital Territory and the Northern Territory.

-Australia is divided into three separate standard time zones.
+Australia has three separate standard time zones.

 Australian Eastern Standard Time (AEST)